Beagle Breed Guide: Temperament, Training, Grooming & Nutrition

 Beagles are known for their friendly and affectionate nature.
 They are social animals that get along well with children and other pets.
 However, their strong hunting instincts mean they can have a high prey drive and may chase smaller animals.
 Beagles are also prone to separation anxiety and can become destructive if left alone for long periods.

-Beagles have a short, dense coat that comes in various colors, including tricolor (black, white, and brown), lemon, red, and white.
+Beagles have a short, dense coat that comes in various colours, including tricolour (black, white, and brown), lemon, red, and white.
 Their coats are easy to maintain and require minimal grooming.

 Do Beagles Shed?